trustoverip/tswg-did-method-webs-specification/spec/security_characteristics.md

 ### Concepts for securing `did:webs` information

 The following security concepts are used to secure the data, files, signatures and other information in `did:webs`.
 We characterize each concept with high, medium and low security to orient readers to the situational relevance.
+We use KEL-backed security for the highest possible security of on-disk storage, but also the most costly because it uses space in KELs.
+BADA-RUN is medium security and makes sure events are ordered in a consistent way, using a combination of date-time and a key state.
+Without having to negotiate security in did:webs we use a lower level of security when appropriate.

 #### [[def: KEL backed]] data: High Security